ChrSchu90/PlatformIo.TCapChamp/README.md

 > The connection between the T-Cap and the Controller should only be done by a trained professional.
 > **There is a danger to life due to high voltage (230V/400V) within the device!**

+> [!IMPORTANT]
+> Please check the manual carefully to your specific device, this instruction is based on the `WH-SQC16H9E8`!
+> In case you have another unit you might need to use other connectors within the device!

 For all connection to the T-Cap I've used `0.75mm²`, you can also use another cable but **you need to use at least `0.3mm²`!**

 <img src="Documentation/Screenshots/IndoorModule.jpg" alt="drawing" width="465" />